xg01/tmux-nvim-integration-for-elixir/README.md

 # tmux-nvim-integration-for-elixir
-A Neovim API to provide interactive development with Elixir.
+An API for Neovim to acheive interactive development with Elixir.

 This relies on [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) for parsing the Elixir AST and [vim-slime](https://github.com/jpalardy/vim-slime) to send commands to Tmux.